 Ensuring students are submitting original work and siting sources properly is a huge task.
 The University has licensed Turnitin’s originality checking software to help.
 Though no software can identify plagiarism, Turnitin will report on matches found in its databases of millions of papers and web sources.
-This creates opportunities for you to instruct students on proper citing of source material.
-The detailed originality report is overlaid on the student’s paper on screen.
+This creates opportunities for formative feedback on proper citing of source material.
+The detailed originality report is overlaid on the student paper.
 You can quickly determine if further investigation is necessary.

 The University has a limited number of license seats available on a ‘first-come first-served’ basis.
 Please contact the Office of Technology for Teaching and Learning (OTTL) to reserve access for your upcoming LIVE course (firstname.lastname@example.org).